leonbrenda/leonbrenda/README.md

 # Hey 👋

-My name is Brenda Leon, I'm a brazilian Data Scientist Student in love with Python.
+My name is Brenda Leon, I'm a brazilian Data Science Student in love with Python.

 Originally graduated as a Production Engineer, I believe in the power of data for problem solving and world conquering. 👩🏻‍💻
 - 📚 I’m currently learning Statistical Analysis using Python, SQL and Machine Learning.